How good is your French? Find out your precise level and competence when you take the French proficiency test.

 DELF Junior is a specially adapted version for juniors and teenagers of the DELF diplomas.

-The test structure is similar in the same way as the DELF for adults, but topics focus more on school-going students aged 13 and above.
+The test structure is similar to the DELF for adults, but topics focus more on school-going students aged 13 and above.

 The levels evaluate A1 to B2.